As it was at the overture and shall be at the exit music, bliss without end. Amen.

 When I traveled to England this year, I had made a firm decision that I wouldn’t see anything that I had already seen, or could possibly see, in New York.
 The first time I saw the stage adaptation of Once was on its opening night last March (incidentally just prior to my last trip to London).
 However, I was drawn to the London production solely on a press photo I saw of the show’s West End leads, Declan Bennett and Zrinka Cvitešić.
 I loved the film and its simple but moving Brief Encounter-meets-folk-rock romance, and had also liked the Broadway production very much, but there was something about seeing these two leads that led me to buy a ticket, thus breaking my own rule.
 I snagged a seat in the stalls from the show’s website for £19.50 only hours before the curtain.

 Currently playing at the Phoenix Theatre in the West End, the London production of Once (which started in Dublin a few weeks back) replicates John Tiffany’s Tony-winning staging.
-I have to confess, I found myself loving the show even more the second time around.
+I have to confess I found myself loving the show even more the second time around.
 I suppose it could be that a second encounter with the show might heighten the experience, but frankly I think the West End ensemble takes the show to another plane entirely.
 The show as a whole is warmer, more intimate and more visceral.
 Bennett is exceptionally well cast as Guy: sensitive, soulful and remarkably well-sung.
 Cvitešić makes an incredible impression as Girl.
-Seeing the production in NY, I felt the character seemed to be just a quirky, idiosyncratic device.
+Seeing the production in NY, I felt that the character was just a quirky, idiosyncratic device.
 However, Cvitešić plays her like a real person.
 The personality is still offbeat, but there is also strength, empathy, and frustration; such dimension and depth which delightfully took me by surprise.
 Together, their chemistry is palpable, taking the stakes to a higher level and make the ending all the more moving as a result.

 The entire ensemble was outstanding, but special kudos to Michael O’Connor as Da, whose pre-show “Raglan Road” brought the bustling Phoenix Theatre to pin-drop silence as well as Ryan Fletcher, bleach blonde and eccentric as Svec.
 Their musicianship is impeccable.
 I am not the biggest fan of the John Doyle school of actors-as-musicians, but it is so perfect for this show.